SalmaLargo/DriveEasy-NGI-GM-Application/README.md

 # DriveEasy-NGI-GM-Application

-This application is developed  using NGI General Motors Developers so as to give drivers diffrent services :
+This application was developed  using NGI General Motors Developers so as to give drivers diffrent services :

 - Navigation using Google MAPs API
 - Checking the car state